disanv03/c_scripts/the_c_programming_language/quotes.md

-#### The C programming Language
+## The C programming Language, Kernighan & Ritchie (1978)

 - basics: variables and constants, arithmetic, control flow, functions, rudiments of input and output.

 - writing bigger programs: pointers, structures, rich set of operators, several control-flow statements, and the standard library.